The Mad Capsule Markets: Early years (1990–1996)

 From 1992 onwards the band began to experiment with their sound, introducing various sampling machines and New Wave sounds.
 In 1992 they recorded the EP Capsule Soup and their third album Speak!!!!.
 In 1993, their fourth album Mix-ism leaned more towards ska, and in 1994 their fifth album Park demonstrated a slower and more melodic style.
 This was also the first album to be released overseas (in the United States, although almost two years after its Japanese release).

-Recorded and produced in the USA, their 1996 album 4 Plugs saw a musical shift towards heavy metal.
+Recorded and produced in the US, their 1996 album 4 Plugs saw a musical shift towards metal.
 Although the band retained its style of rock with electronic influences, the music was darker and heavier.
 Vocalist Kyono also altered his singing style and began rapping in English occasionally.
 This marked the beginning of the major stylistic change that would be demonstrated on subsequent recordings.
 Takashi Fujita joined the band as an additional live guitarist for the subsequent tour.

 Later that year, the band released The Mad Capsule Market's, a greatest hits compilation containing re-recorded songs from their career up to that point.
 Following its release, guitarist Ai Ishigaki left the band.
 Instead of recruiting an official replacement guitarist, the band opted to continue as a trio, with guitar being performed by support guitarist "TORUxxx".